MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P3-Timeline-Animation/content.md

 > [info]
 >If you are wondering why the yellow scene size border is different than yours, I like to set the scene size to fit nicely around the content, so in this case I would set the scene to be the same size as the *Bear*.
 > It doesn't really matter for the bear as it's static content.
-However, it does for other objects like the ?penguin which I will discuss later.
+However, it does for other objects like the penguin which I will discuss later.

 #Adding animation